Ah, you're taking a Wiki Jog

 Woodpecker: I'm just a woodpecker.
 [Cue sound of a window being broken] Uh-oh.

 [Red rappels down a rope to the ground, runs over to Granny's store, and finds that someone has attempted to break-in]

 - Due to The Rashomon being used as the film's narrative style, Red's story plays this trope straight when she tricks the Wolf into falling into a river.
 After spraying the Wolf, she runs and comes upon a swarm of hummingbirds, whom she bribes into carrying her red cloak away by tickling one of them.
 She then hides inside a tree trunk and watches as the Wolf takes the bait and he runs past her hiding place, chasing the cloak.
 As soon as he passes Red's hiding place and goes off-camera, we hear a yell and a loud splash.
 We then see Red walk over to the edge of the cliff as the Wolf floats downstream.

-- Use of this trope has confused many viewers to view the Dying Dream ending of Christmas Evil as a real deal.
+- Use of this trope in non-comedic way has confused many viewers to take the Dying Dream ending of Christmas Evil as a real deal.

 - The premiere episode of Mr. Bean has the title character get in one of these with his car.

 - Live action example: Whos The Boss, episode "Daddy's Little Montague Girl": Character shoves shopping cart out of a house in rage.
 House happens to be in hilly San Francisco (as opposed to the usual Connecticut locale of the show).
 Cart heard rolling for about 30 seconds.